Dye: Types

 Dyes are classified according to their solubility and chemical properties.

 Acid dyes are water-soluble anionic dyes that are applied to fibers such as silk, wool, nylon and modified acrylic fibers using neutral to acid dye baths.
 Attachment to the fiber is attributed, at least partly, to salt formation between anionic groups in the dyes and cationic groups in the fiber.
 Acid dyes are not substantive to cellulosic fibers.
 Most synthetic food colors fall in this category.
 Examples of acid dye are Alizarine Pure Blue B, Acid red 88, etc.

 Basic dyes are water-soluble cationic dyes that are mainly applied to acrylic fibers, but find some use for wool and silk.
 Usually acetic acid is added to the dye bath to help the uptake of the dye onto the fiber.
 Basic dyes are also used in the coloration of paper.

 Direct or substantive dyeing is normally carried out in a neutral or slightly alkaline dye bath, at or near boiling point, with the addition of either sodium chloride (NaCl) or sodium sulfate (Na2SO4) or sodium carbonate (Na2CO3).
 Direct dyes are used on cotton, paper, leather, wool, silk and nylon.
 They are also used as pH indicators and as biological stains.

-Laser dyess are used in the production of some lasers, optical media (CD-R), and camera sensors (color filter array).
+Laser dyes are used in the production of some lasers, optical media (CD-R), and camera sensors (color filter array).

 Mordant dyes require a mordant, which improves the fastness of the dye against water, light and perspiration.
 The choice of mordant is very important as different mordants can change the final color significantly.
 Most natural dyes are mordant dyes and there is therefore a large literature base describing dyeing techniques.
 The most important mordant dyes are the synthetic mordant dyes, or chrome dyes, used for wool; these comprise some 30% of dyes used for wool, and are especially useful for black and navy shades.
 The mordant potassium dichromate is applied as an after-treatment.
 It is important to note that many mordants, particularly those in the heavy metal category, can be hazardous to health and extreme care must be taken in using them.

 Vat dyes are essentially insoluble in water and incapable of dyeing fibres directly.
 However, reduction in alkaline liquor produces the water-soluble alkali metal salt of the dye.
-This form is often colorless, in which case it is referred to as a Leuco dye, and has an affinity for the textile fibre.
+This form is often colorless, in which case it is referred to as a leuco dye, and has an affinity for the textile fibre.
 Subsequent oxidation reforms the original insoluble dye.
 The color of denim is due to indigo, the original vat dye.